webpack/webpack.js.org/src/content/guides/shimming.md

 };
 ```

-An alternative is to creative a new entry file and manually import the packages.
+An alternative is to create a new entry file and manually import these packages.

 ```javascript
 // src/polyfills.js